RobSullivan/predictocite/README.md

 ##Start application

-In command prompt `python manage.py shell`
+In command prompt `python manage.py runserver`

+Navigate to localhost:5000

+What about db migrations?

 >>>db.create_all()